objcio/articles/2014-10-10-receipt-validation.md

 - If the application is signed with a developer certificate, then the receipt request will be directed to the sandbox environment.
 - If the application is signed with an Apple certificate, then the receipt request will be directed to the production environment.

-It is important to codesign your application with a valid developer certificate; otherwise, the `storeagent` daemon (the daemon responsible for communicating with the App Store) will not recognize your application as an App Store application.
+It is important to code sign your application with a valid developer certificate; otherwise, the `storeagent` daemon (the daemon responsible for communicating with the App Store) will not recognize your application as an App Store application.

 ### Configuring Test Users